What Are the Eligibility Criteria for Overdraft Facilities?

 Income Stability

-A stable income provides financial institutions with assurance that the account holder can repay any overdraft amounts within a reasonable period.
+A stable income provides financial institutions with some assurance that the account holder can repay overdraft amounts within a certain period.
 Pay slips or financial statements are reviewed to assess income levels.
-Often, a minimum income requirement must be met to qualify for standard overdraft products.

 Types of Overdraft Facilities